13pranav5/Causal-Inference/README.md

 [_Minimum wage source_](https://www.dol.gov/whd/state/stateMinWageHis.htm )
 This websites provide us the minimum wage rates for all states in the USA from 1968 - 2018.

+## Method

+For this study, we decided to go ahead with observational study rather than conducting experiments as conducting experiment is not under our control.
+We have used the difference in differences(DID) method for our analysis.
+DID is a quasi-experimental design that makes use of longitudinal data from treatment and control groups to obtain an appropriate counterfactual to estimate a causal effect.
+DID is typically used to estimate the effect of a specific intervention or treatment (such as a passage of law, enactment of policy) by comparing the changes in outcomes over time between a population that is enrolled in a program (the intervention group) and a population that is not (the control group).
+DID requires data from pre-/postintervention, such as cohort or panel data (individual level data over time) or repeated cross-sectional data (individual or group level).
+DID is used in observational settings where exchangeability cannot be assumed between the treatment and control groups.
+DID relies on a less strict exchangeability assumption, i.e., in absence of treatment, the unobserved differences between treatment and control groups are the same overtime.
+The parallel trend assumption is the most critical assumptions to ensure internal validity of DID models i.e., treatment and control groups have Parallel Trends in outcome in the pre period of the treatment.
+We observed that the assumptions of difference in differences was met and hence proceeded with this approach to find an effect of increase in federal minimum wage on unemployment rate.

 ## Conclusion and Next steps